-Late last year Environment Canterbury and Christchurch City Council successfully launched the new real-time information (RTI) system for the Metro public transport network.
+Environment Canterbury and Christchurch City Council successfully launched the new real-time information (RTI) system for the Metro public transport network in late 2021.
 The implementation was completed when the Bus Interchange technology was upgraded.

-Over the last 12-months, the project has refreshed and upgraded Metro’s RTI system replacing the previous radio-based solution with a GPS based solution supplied by NEC NZ Limited.
+Over 12-months, the project was refreshed and Metro’s RTI system was upgraded – replacing the previous radio-based solution with a GPS based solution supplied by NEC NZ Limited.

 The elements of the solution include improvements to: